giocode/giocode.github.io/source/projects/deep-learn.markdown

 ---
 layout: page
 title: "Deep Learning for Image Classification"
-date: December 15, 2014
+date: December 15, 2014 22:20:12 -0700
 comments: true
 sharing: true
 footer: true
 ---

 Finding good features is an important yet challenging task in most machine learning applications.
 For computer vision tasks, deep learning techniques, based on multi-layer neural networks, are effective in extracting good learning representations from image data.
 Although powerful, deep neural networks are prone to overfitting.
 In this project, I studied different regularization techniques that mitigate  overfitting.
 Precisely, I present the basic model of feed-forward neural networks.
 Next, I will present the procedures for fitting the network to the training data.
 In particular, the backpropagation algorithm, which is used to compute the network weights, is derived for the case of multi-label classification.
 Next, we will show how different optimization procedures can be built on top of the backpropagation algorithm to minimize the training error.
-In addition, a prototype neural network library is implemented in the programming language Julia and described in the following.
+In addition, a prototype neural network library is implemented in the [Julia programming language](http://julialang.org/) and applied to image classification of hand-written digits with the [MNIST datasets](http://yann.lecun.com/exdb/mnist/).
+Note that classifying hand-written digits can be a difficult task for a machine.
+As shown below, it can be challenging to distinguish between a digit to another.

+{% img ../images/neural/errors.png %}

 ## Deep Neural Networks

 Neural networks are biologically inspired machine learning models that offer lots of flexibility in modeling a target function.
 It is composed of multiple layers of neurons and was shown to be a universal approximation[1].
 It can be used for both regression and classification problems.
 Although flexible, neural network can easily overfit.
 Therefore, regularization techniques are needed to train neural networks.
 The focus of the project is to investigate different regularization techniques.

 ### Feed-forward Neural Network Model